Bamboo Rods

 SOLD

-W&M Stream & Lake Model SL8642 ~ 8.5' ~ 3/2 ~ 5.3oz. ~ 6wt. ~ EXC- (exceptions noted) ~ The Stream & Lake replaced the very popular Granger Champion circa 1947 and become one of W&M's best sellers.
-A bonus 3rd tip section was made for this Rocky Mounty classic by Seattle’s Jeff Pope using old Granger stock.
-He also replaced 2 wraps on the mid.
-The rod features rich ammonia-treated carmel-colored cane with swelled butt, red silks, typical W&M furnishings for this model that include a red agate stripper, hardened steel snakes, and bronze tip tops, N/S ferrules with witness marks and a solid varnish finish that was likely buffed out at some point in the past as evidence by the faint rod model markings on the butt section.
-The tips have a light set and the ferrule fit on both original tips sections is a touch loose and both tips will rotate while 100% seated to the mid using light thumb/forefinger pressure which also results in a faint click.
-The ferule fit on the 3rd, non-original tip is tight with no click.
-This tip has a ¾” repair wrap proximal to the second snake guide.
+W&M Stream & Lake Model SL8642 ~ 8.5' ~ 3/2 ~ 5.1oz. ~ 5/6wt. ~ EXC ~ The Stream & Lake replaced the very popular Granger Champion circa 1947 and become one of W&M's best sellers.
+This one was restored (or at received a light varnish overcoat) at some point in its past as evidenced by the witness mark on the butt section ferrule being 1 flat off.
+Nonetheless, whoever did the work did a really nicely job.
+It features rich ammonia-treated carmel-colored cane with swelled butt, 3x3 nodes, red silks, W&M furnishings include a mildrum stripper, hardened steel snakes and tip tops, smooth and tight fitting N/S ferrules with witness marks that give a soft pop when separated and a solid varnish finish with original rod model markings on the butt section.
 The business end of the butt section has a comfortable reversed half wells grip, patented internal U/L metal seat with proper W&M stampings and exposed WC.
-The rod comes with the original tan bag and unlabeled era-correct aluminum tube that may or may not be original.
-The smooth medium action tosses tight loops with a Cortland 444 Peach DT-6 (and WF-7 if desired) with ample power for long accurate line delivery.
-If you’ve been after an affordable 8.5’ W&M/Granger, give this one some serious consideration. $325 $250
+The rod comes with a replacement hooded bag and a replacement aluminum tube.
+The smooth medium action tosses tight loops with a Cortland 444 Peach DT-5/WF-6 with ample power for long accurate line delivery.
+If you’ve been after an affordable 8.5’ W&M/Granger, this one should garner some serious consideration. $395

 Edwards “Quadrate” #50 ~ 9' ~ 3/1 ~ 5.6oz. ~ 7wt. ~ EXC (exceptions noted) ~ This Mt Carmel, CT quad features an attractive shade of honey-tone cane with golden nodes, brown silks tipped gold with alternating signatures wraps on the butt section, mildrum stripper, black snakes and tip-top, smooth and tight fitting blued N/S ferrules that give a resounding pop when separated and a nicely executed glass smooth varnish finish that may have been redone at some point in the past.
 The rod has a light set that does not affect performance and one foot of the last snake guide on the mid-section was rewrapped in clear silk.
 The business end of the butt section is fitted with a modified light cigar grip, black pyralin seat with matching screw U/L’ing hardware and black grip checks.
 The folding ring HK is missing.
 From the famous writings of the late Martin Keane comes the following passage… “Don’t draw any conclusions about an Edwards Quad rod until you’ve actually fished it under normal conditions – wiggling it around in some dealer’s showroom will tell you absolutely nothing.
 The Quad is mighty different when working under the weight of a properly fitted line.
 It is an amazing instrument with great power-and considerably more delicacy- than most anglers imagine.”
 The rod comes with a replacement bag and leather tube.
 The strong medium to medium fast action would be well suited for windy condition and Casts a very pleasant Cortland 444 Peach DT-6/WF-7 line.
-This classic Quad would be a great choice if you’re after larger than average quarry and an attractive price. $425
+This classic Quad would be a great choice if you’re after larger than average quarry and an attractive price. $425 $350

 Current Inventory of Bamboo Bargains